 In the end, the new hire and the coach are partners in developing strategies to integrate the executive into her or his new role, culture, and company.
 Together, they create an early warning system for identifying emerging problems and initiate the steps necessary to take the executive’s skill sets to the next level.
 The process is not very different from the typical charge for a general executive coaching engagement.
 It simply has a more specific focus.

 Provided the coach is well-versed in working in the broad area of leadership development, it will be a virtual certainty that the consultant will help hone the candidate’s competencies in this area along the way.
-Overall, the onboarding not only helps refine the candidate’s emotional intelligence, but also serves to broaden and deepen his or her leadership efficacy.
+Overall, the onboarding not only helps refine the candidate’s emotional intelligence but also serves to broaden and deepen his or her leadership efficacy.

 Mere Mortals, After All

 The greatest challenges relating to these tasks usually begin to manifest themselves once the 30- to 60-day honeymoon is over.
 That’s when these mere mortals begin to bump up against disconnects related to people, culture, strategy, and the role itself.
 The post-honeymoon phase is where all the risk lies and where shortened tenures originate.
-Fortunately, the entire array of risks involving people, culture, strategy, and the job are eminently responsive to onboarding advisory support.
+Fortunately, the entire array of risks involving people, culture, strategy, and the job is eminently responsive to onboarding advisory support.

 Never assume that once you have hired or promoted someone, you have completed your due diligence.
 Don’t leave it up to the new executive to sink or swim, and don’t assume that he or she will swim just because you have done your due diligence in hiring.
 Statistics belie those kinds of assumptions.